Bergeron gets 1,000th point, streaking Bruins beat Lightning

 TEAMMATE HIT

-Boston’s David Pastrnak and Jake DeBrusk collided in the offensive zone and wound up on the ice during late first-period power play.
-DeBrusk skated to the bench afterwards but was OK and finished with two asists.
+Pastrnak and Jake DeBrusk collided in the offensive zone and wound up on the ice during late first-period power play.
+DeBrusk skated to the bench afterwards but was OK and finished with two assists.

 TRAINER’S ROOM